Ab initio study of Coulomb drag driven electron-hole bifluidity in doped graphene

 Since we compare to the measurements in Ref. \cite{ponomarenko2024extreme}, we include a boundary scattering term in all our calculations using a simple, phenomenological scattering rates expression: $|\mathbf{v}_{1}|/L$, where $\mathbf{v}_{1}$ is the charge carrier group velocity and $L = 20$ $\mu\text{m}$ characterizes the sample size.
 This expression is added to the rest of the RTA scattering rates using, again, Matthiesen's rule.
 We ignore any in-scattering corrections from this scattering channel.

 In this work, we choose the majority carrier concentrations to range between $1.6 \times 10^{11}$ and $1.7 \times 10^{12}$ cm$^{-2}$.
-Getting any closer to the charge neutrality point is not possible at the moment due to the extreme computational complexity; see SI \cite{suppl}.
-In any case, the application of the semiclassical BTE is invalid near the charge the neutrality point \cite{castro2009electronic}.
+Getting any closer to the CNP is not possible at the moment due to the extreme computational complexity; see SI \cite{suppl}.
+In any case, the application of the semiclassical BTE is invalid near the CNP, as mentioned in the introduction.

 In Fig. \ref{fig:resistivity}, we present our calculated room temperature resistivity as a function of the difference of the electron and hole concentrations, $n_{e} - n_{h}$.
 We include a comparison to recent $300$ K measurements from Ref. \cite{ponomarenko2024extreme} (green line).
 We find that without the inclusion of the Coulomb interactions (empty disks), the calculated resistivity is in poor agreement with the measurements (green line vs. green empty disks) over the entire range of concentrations considered.
 The theory including the Coulomb interactions gives quantitatively good agreement (green line vs. green solid disks) in the moderate to high concentration range.
 For low concentrations, however, the Coulomb enabled theory overestimates the resistivity.
 This could be due to a couple of reasons.
 First, the lattice constant used in our theoretical modeling might not match the one of the sample in Ref. \cite{ponomarenko2024extreme} since the graphene flake there is sandwiched between hBN substrates.
 We take into account the role of hBN only through an extra screening factor, as mentioned earlier.
 Secondly, our Coulomb collision integral includes only the direct interaction term.
 Our theoretical predictions might be improved through the inclusion of the exchange term, since the direct and exchange terms have opposite signs.
 We leave this for a future work.
 Now, the transport coefficients presented in Fig. \ref{fig:resistivity} being band summed quantities, hide certain crucial failures of the Coulomb-free theory.
 And in order to observe these failures of the phonon limited transport to capture important microscopic physics, we next look at the valence and conduction band contributions separately.